mccafj/MS-movie-studio-project/README.md

 ## Data

 Our sources of data included IMDB, Box Office Mojo, The Movie Database, and Netflix.
 The variables we found to be most useful are box office revenue, genre IDs, user ratings, total viewer counts, and hours watched for streaming content.
+To assess the current market trends for digital releases (streaming) compared to those of the box office, we used summary reports from the Motion Pictures Association, retrieved from https://www.mpa-apac.org/wp-content/uploads/2019/03/MPAA-THEME-Report-2018.pdf, and https://www.motionpictures.org/wp-content/uploads/2022/03/MPA-2021-THEME-Report-FINAL.pdf .
+Video game movie data was sourced from Kaggle https://www.kaggle.com/datasets/bcruise/film-adaptations-of-video-games?select=video_game_films.csv .
 For numeric variables, we use summed totals and statistical measures such as averages, and categorical data was cleaned and organized to make it smoothly operable with the numerical data.

 ## Methods

-Describe the process for analyzing or modeling the data.
-For Phase 1, this will be descriptive analysis.

 Data exploration and descriptive analysis was performed in Python and SQLite, using the Pandas data analysis and manipulation library, and the Matplotlib/Seaborn libraries to make plots.
 This was in order to isolate, clean, and organize select variables, correlating them to the most popular and profitable films to produce.